Injury Reporting...what you need to do

 PIAA Comprehensive Initial Pre-Participation Physical Exam

-All student athletes are required to submit the 2017-18 CIPPE Athletic Physical Packet in order to participate in athletics.
-Forms must be submitted no less than 2 weeks before the start of the season, so the school nurse can review in order to provide final clearance.
-Athletic Physicals turned in late may take anywhere from 24-72 hours to be cleared, this MAY impact the athlete's ability to participate in try-outs if the athletic physical is turned in late.
+All student athletes are required to complete the athletic physical process in Family ID in order to participate in athletics.
+Registration must be completed no less than 1 week before the start of the season.
+PIAA CIPPE Health History: Section 5 & PIAA Comprehensive Initial Pre-Participation Physical Evaluation and Certification of Authorized Medical Examiner: Section 6 forms should be downloaded and completed by the parents and physician during the physical examination and returned to the High School Nurse before final clearance is given for sports participation.
+Athletic Physicals forms completed late may take anywhere from 24-72 hours to be cleared, this MAY impact the athlete's ability to participate in try-outs if the athletic physical is turned in late.

 CIPPE Re-Certification Process

-If an athlete wishes to participate in a subsequent sports season they must submit Section 7: Re-Certification by Parent/Guardian no more than 6 weeks to the start of the next season.
+If an athlete wishes to participate in a subsequent sports season they must sign up for their sport(s) of choice and complete the

-- Fall athlete → Winter or Spring Season
+- Fall athlete → participate in Winter or Spring Season

-Once Section 7 has been submitted and reviewed by the Athletic Trainers, if an athlete sustained an injury and/or illness (check "Yes" in any of the questions in Section 7) then the athlete must have Section 8: Re-Certification by Licensed Physician of Medicine or Osteopathic Medicine completed by an MD or DO before they will be allowed to participate in the subsequent sports season.
+Once Section 7 has been completed and reviewed by the Medical Staff, if an athlete sustained an injury and/or illness (answering "Yes" in any of the questions in Section 7) then the athlete must have Re-Certification by Licensed Physician of Medicine or Osteopathic Medicine: Section 8 form completed by an MD or DO before they will be allowed to participate in the subsequent sports season.

 - If injuries and/or illnesses are reported when they occur, the Athletic Trainers can help manage the necessary paperwork to minimize physician visits and out of pocket expenses for subsequent sports season participation.